yifita/3PU/readme.md

 # Patch-base progressive 3D Point Set Upsampling
 This is the official implementation for paper "[Patch-base progressive 3D Point Set Upsampling](https://arxiv.org/abs/1811.11286)".

+> [!IMPORTANT]
+> Regrettably, the storage for the data and checkpoints have expired and couldn't be recovered.
+I'm very sorry for the inconvenience.

 ```diff
 + I've removed the evaluation code, because the included NUC code proposed by PU_Net has issues, in our paper we didn't use this metric.
 + A new pytorch implemention using pytorch 1.0 is available at https://github.com/yifita/3PU_pytorch